vmedwards/vmedwards.github.io/_projects/5_project.md

 The miniature Autonomous Surface Vehicles v2 (mASV) are differential drive robots which use an Arduino Fio, XBee communication, and OptiTrack for global positioning.
 </div>

-We experimentally verify our methods using the miniature Autonomous Surface Vehicles (mASVs) which are built in house at the ScALAR lab.
+We experimentally verify our methods using the miniature Autonomous Surface Vehicles (mASVs) which are built in house at the ScaLAR lab.
 Our testing environment is a 4m x 3m x 1.5m tank, equipped with 13 OptiTrack cameras, and the capability to make gyres in the tank.
 At any given time we can have upwards of 10 mASV in the tank performing different control strategies.
 Within the tank we have demonstrated heterogeneous teams using Crazyflie robots and mASV simultaneously.

 ## Relevant Publications:

-We currently have two papers under review.
+The original derivation of moments can be found in {% cite silva2022DARS}.
+We have an extended abstract which discusses a distributed approach to the adaptive macroscopic ensemble allocation framework {% cite edwards2025distributed %}.
-Firstly, we introduced an adaptive macroscopic ensemble method which takes in environment feedback from a Gaussian Process Environment model (under review at IEEE RAL).
-Secondly, we present a distributed adpative macroscopic ensemble method that requires the addition of a communication task and an overhead unmanned aerial vehicle (under review at AAMAS '25).
+Finally, we are currently preparing a journal manuscript to introduced adaptive macroscopic ensemble allocation which takes in environment feedback to inform robot task selection.

 This work is done in collaboration with Dr. Thales C. Silva and Dr. M. Ani Hsieh at the University of Pennsylvania GRASP lab.